Ignatij3/Ignatij3/README.md

 <p align="justify">I'm from Latvia, born in 2004.
 I have been learning programming since around the age of 13-15.
 Even though I didn't do much programming in 2022/2023, I nevertheless have formed a solid foundation to build upon.
 Now let's take a look at some of my related skills:</p>

 - I am very good at mathematics.
 At least - I am able to understand a logic behind it's concepts which makes it easier to apply them when needed.
 Personally, I'm interested in backend development or microcontroller programming or something very similar;
-- For as long as I know myself I have been using my computer extensively.
-And now I am at an advanced level
+- For as long as I know myself I have been using my computer extensively, mainly on Windows XP and Windows 10.
+Thanks to that, I'm now very familiar with lots of Windows' features which are used when working or gaming;
+- I know how neural networks are built at the core and how they learn, therefore I have a general idea about them and can build some of the simplest ones;
+- Communicability and equanimity.
+Generally, I prefer to not be just as much agitated as other people about lots of things, because there is no sense in being angry or overly upset about majority of situations;

 ## 🍪 To date, I have experience with following tools/languages